-City Legacy’s outstanding sales effort led to the full sale of the 300 private homes within an 18 month period with the affordable housing at the Village now being managed by Glasgow Housing Association (GHA), West of Scotland and Thenue Housing Association.
+City Legacy’s outstanding sales effort led to the full sale of the 300 private homes within 18 months; all of the affordable homes were allocated between Glasgow Housing Association (GHA), West of Scotland HA and Thenue HA.

 Glasgow City Council/City Legacy